 Decision and Order, In re Intel Corp., No. 9341, Section III.B (FTC Aug.
-4, 2010) http://ftc.gov/os/adjpro/d9341/100804inteldo.pdf

-Some license restrictions are considered per se violations.
-As a matter of counseling, clients should be advised against attempting to dictate the terms, particularly prices, at which licensees sell products produced under license.
-Less often, the parties may attempt to restrict the terms at which the licensor will license to others.
+4, 2010) http://ftc.gov/os/adjpro/d9341/100804inteldo.pdf products produced under license.65 Less often, the parties may attempt to restrict the terms at which the licensor will license to others.
 That should also be avoided.

 A network of licenses with licensees who compete with each other should also be reviewed to ensure that it does not actually effectuate a cartel among the licensees, using the licensor as a hub and conduit.
 Exclusive territories and output limitations that are unilaterally imposed by a licensor on its licensees may be reasonable as a method to exploit its IPR efficiently and effectively.
-However, if such terms are included in other licenses granted by the licensor at the behest of licensees, they are suspect.59
+However, if such terms are included in other licensees granted by the licensor at the behest of licensees, they are suspect.
+66